 After sewing the muscles back together there is a large area under the skin that can collect fluid.
 Traditionally, drains have been left in this space to evacuate the fluid in order for the skin to heal back to the muscles.
 I use a technique called progressive tension suturing, where the skin is literally sewn back to the muscles, thereby eliminating the dead space.
 Since there is no longer space for fluid to collect I am able to avoid placing a drain, thus enabling the “drainless tummy tuck”

 During your free consultation, you will be given an all-inclusive quote for your tummy tuck surgery.
-Your tummy tuck surgery cost is determined by many factors including the amount of skin needed to be removed and the degree of looseness of your abdominal muscles.
-The more loose skin and loose muscles, leads to longer operative time and more cost.
+Your tummy tuck cost is determined by many factors including the amount of skin needed to be removed and the degree of looseness of your abdominal muscles.
+The more loose skin and loose muscles, leads to longer operative time and the higher tummy tuck cost.
 We own our own AAAHC accredited facility and work to give you the best tummy tuck price possible.

 • Meet with our Surgical Consultants for an initial discussion as well as scheduling and pricing options.

 • Ready to move forward?
-You’ll then meet with our plastic surgeon Staci Hix-Hernandez MD for a full consultation and evaluation.
+You’ll then meet with our plastic surgeon Staci Hix-Hernandez MD for a free consultation and evaluation.

 If you are looking for a tummy tuck near me, Beleza Medspa can help.
 At Beleza MedSpa, we offer abdominoplasty, or a tummy tuck, which is an efficient way to flatten your abdomen.
 Board certified Plastic Surgeon Dr. Staci Hix-Hernandez MD will determine during a pre-operative consultation the best plan for your body shape, walking you through the procedure step-by-step.
 During the tummy tuck surgery, any excess skin and fat will be removed, revealing the contours of your natural body shape.